niklaas/ansible-role-dma/README.md

-dma_password | If set, this will be used to authorise at the smarthost. (default: null) dma_smarthost | The smarthost to relay mail to e.g., `smtp.gmail.com`. (mandatory, default: null) dma_user | If set, this will be used to authorise at the smarthost (default: null)
+dma_password | If set, this will be used to authorise at the smarthost. (default: null) dma_smarthost | The smarthost to relay mail to e.g., `smtp.gmail.com`. (mandatory, default: null) dma_user | If set, this will be used to authorise at the smarthost (default: null) dma_mailname | If set MAILNAME will be populated with this value (default: ansible_nodename)

 As well as those, `ansible_nodename` is used as the systems mailname. set `dma_masquerade` if the nodename is a bad fit for your needs.